 Are you looking for someone to accompany you on your spiritual journey, to offer guidance, support and tools for deepening your relationship with God?
 The spiritual directors on our list are willing to come in to The Star to do directed retreats, depending on timing and availability.
 You can also book regular spiritual direction sessions with a director.
 Contact information for the directors can be found below or contact us at 780-459- 5511, email@example.com for more information.

 I am a retired high school teacher-chaplain.
 Spiritual accompaniment is a way of being.
-Internship in the art of Spiritual Direction through the MERCY CENTER in Burlingame, California deepened my love and skills for accompanying people on their spiritual journey.
+I interned in the art of Spiritual Direction through the MERCY CENTER in Burlingame, California deepened my love and skills for accompanying people on their spiritual journey.
 It is "sacred work" to listen intently to God’s actions in the directee’s life and to play this back to the directee for further prayer and discernment.
-My formation in spiritual direction carries over into various forms of volunteer ministry at the Retreat Centre, at St. Albert Parish and the wider Community.
+My formation in spiritual direction carries over into various forms of volunteer ministry at Star of the North Retreat Centre, at St. Albert Parish and the wider Community.
 You can contact me by email at: firstname.lastname@example.org.